Pioneer Village station: Surface connections

 The following routes serve this station.

 Pioneer Village Terminal

 A York Region Transit bus terminal is located outside the station's fare-paid area on the north side of Steeles Avenue on the west side of Northwest Gate.
 It lies adjacent to the commuter parking lot and has an outdoor walkway linking it with the station.
-An additional fare is required when transferring between YRT services at this terminal and the TTC.

 The following YRT routes serve the terminal:

+FlixBus service to Toronto Pearson Airport, Kingston, and Ottawa stops at the terminal.